 There two types of Blazor apps the Blazor Server App and Blazor WebAssembly App, yet there are several different ways to launch a Blazor Wasm app.
-In this post I want to examine a few Blazor project setups and see how they work and how they differ from one another.
+In this post I want to examine a few Blazor project setups and see how each works.

 This post shows you how to develop with efficiency to let the hosting webapp auto recompile upon saving changes to your Razor Class Library in .NET Core 3.0.